DKethan/CrashAnalysis/README.md

 4. **Lack of Individualized Data**: Aggregating data at a group level, such as by borough or vehicle type, may overlook unique individual characteristics that could influence crash outcomes, such as driving experience, age, or personal driving habits.

 5. **Memory Consumption**: Due to the size of the merged data, the memory consumption is increased, which affects the system's efficiency.
+6.

+# Conclusions

+1. **High-Risk Contributing Factors**: Certain behaviors, such as distracted driving and speeding, show a clear correlation with severe injuries.
+This reinforces the importance of targeted enforcement and awareness campaigns to mitigate these behaviors.

+2. **Significance of Safety Equipment**: The analysis supports the role of safety equipment in reducing injury severity.
+Findings may encourage policymakers to strengthen safety equipment regulations and educate the public on proper equipment use, particularly for high-risk seating positions.

+3. **Impact of Pre-Crash Actions**: Certain pre-crash actions, such as making a left turn or lane changes, emerge as particularly risky, especially when combined with high-risk behaviors.
+This suggests that infrastructure improvements, such as clearer lane markings and signage, could enhance safety in these scenarios.

+4. **Identification of High-Injury Locations**: Geographic patterns in accident data, such as high injury counts in specific boroughs, can inform regional traffic safety initiatives, optimized patrolling, and infrastructure improvements.